ganeshmkharvi/node-express-crypto-live-prices/README.md

 ### What's inside this repo?

 - Express Server configured to accept JSON request.
-- Apis to create services, checkouts and retrieve services.
+- Apis to get and save transaction details.
 - Production standard structuring of the application.
 - High SoC (feature based).
 - Postman collection.